How to Save Money on Travel

 Travel as a group

 If you don’t mind organizing a trip with your family and friends, you can save money on accommodations, experiences, and more by taking advantage of group rates.
-Many hotels will offer discounted rates on bookings for large parties.
+Many hotels will offer discounted rates on bookings for large parties and it can make sense to rent a large vacation property to house everyone versus separate hotel rooms.
 Tour companies are also often willing to lower their rates for larger groups.

 Bring your own food and water

-It may seem small, but buying meals and bottled water at the airport can add up.
+Buying meals and bottled water at the airport can add up.
 Not to mention, airport food is usually really overpriced for what you get.
-Make some sandwiches, stock up on snacks, and throw an empty travel water bottle in your bag that you can fill once you’ve made it through security.
+Make some sandwiches, grab some snacks from your pantry, and throw an empty travel water bottle in your bag that you can fill once you’ve made it through security.
 The bottle will come in handy at your destination, too!
-I also like to have healthy bars on hand in case I miss breakfast at the hotel or if the hotel breakfast is pricey.
+I also like to have healthy protein bars on hand in case I miss breakfast at the hotel or if the hotel breakfast is pricey.

-Check your credit cards before you leave to see if you have one that doesn’t charge foreign exchange rates.
+Check your credit cards before you leave to see if you have one that doesn’t charge foreign exchange fees.
 Many cards these days, including some Amex, Chase, and Capital One cards don’t charge fees, so you can use them on your trip fee-free.
+However, it’s worth researching your destination to see if credit cards are widely accepted.
+Which cards are accepted is important as well.
+We found in Berlin last year that many businesses and restaurants only accepted cash and the ones that accepted cards didn’t accept Amex.
+Thankfully, I had my Amazon Prime Visa with me, which had no foreign transaction fees.

 Be savvy about conversion rates.
 When using a credit card at an establishment that gives you the option to pay in your home currency or local currency, you should usually opt for local as many stores/restaurants charge an exchange fee.